Adversarial Policies Beat Superhuman Go AIs: Conclusion

 \section{Conclusion}

-We have developed the first adversarial policy exploiting an AI agent that performs at the level of a top human professional.
-Notably, the adversarial policy does not win by playing a strong game of Go---in fact, the adversarial policy can be easily beaten by a human amateur.
-Instead, the adversary wins by exploiting a particular blindspot in the victim agent.
+We trained adversarial policies that exploit superhuman Go AIs.
+Notably, our adversaries do not win by playing a strong game of Go.
+Instead, they exploit blind spots in their victims.
 This result suggests that even highly capable agents can harbor serious vulnerabilities.

-The original KataGo paper~\citep{wu2019} was published in 2019 and KataGo has since been used by many Go enthusiasts and professional players as a playing partner and analysis engine.
-However, despite the large amount of attention placed on KataGo, the vulnerability in this paper was to our knowledge unknown.
-This suggests that learning-based attacks like the one developed in this paper may be an important tool for uncovering hard-to-spot vulnerabilities in AI systems.
+KataGo was published in 2019 and has since been used by many Go enthusiasts and professional players as a playing partner and analysis engine~\citep{wu2019}.
+Despite this public scrutiny, to the best of our knowledge the vulnerabilities discussed in this paper were never previously exploited.
+This suggests that learning-based attacks like the ones developed in this paper may be an important tool for uncovering hard-to-find vulnerabilities in AI systems.

 Our results underscore that improvements in capabilities do not always translate into adequate robustness.
-These failures in Go AI systems are entertaining, but a similar failure in safety-critical systems such as automated financial trading or autonomous vehicles could have dire consequences.
-We believe the ML research community should invest considerable effort into improving robust training and adversarial defense techniques in order to produce models with the high levels of reliability needed for safety-critical systems.
+Failures in Go AI systems are entertaining, but similar failures in safety-critical systems like automated financial trading or autonomous vehicles could have dire consequences.
+We believe that the ML research community should invest in improving robust training and adversarial defense techniques in order to produce models with the high levels of reliability needed for safety-critical systems.